merely-useful/py-rse/index.md

 we need to think about whether we have provided sufficient documentation.
-Docstrings (Section \@ref(scripting-docstrings)) and READMEs are sufficient to describe most simple packages, but as our code base grows larger we will want to complement these manually written sections with automatically generated content, references between functions, and search functionality.
+Docstrings (Section \@ref(scripting-docstrings)) and READMEs are sufficient to describe most simple packages, but as our code base grows larger, we will want to complement these manually written sections with automatically generated content, references between functions, and search functionality.